To Begin: Why Are Pie Charts Such a Hot-Button Topic?

-Labels are crucial to get right to make your visualization easy to de-code.
-Make sure they are easily visible, and if any labels overlap ensure that you reorganise the information so that all is clear.
+Labels are crucial to get right to make your visualization easy to decode.
+Make sure they are easily visible, and if any labels overlap ensure that you reorganize the information so that all is clear.
 Don’t worry if you’re not sure—Vizzlo will give you a little prompt if anything overlaps.

 This is your basic pie chart, but it may not be polished enough to persuade or impress just yet.

 Design is crucial not only to give a pleasing look, but to make the information easier to digest.
-Visual cues like brand colours help to reinforce your information.
-You can upload your corporate colours to Vizzlo and save this theme to use on any chart—or you can choose from one of the preset themes to take advantage of the Vizzlo team’s designer-grade graphics and colour theory.
+Visual cues like brand colors help to reinforce your information.
+You can upload your corporate colors to Vizzlo and save this theme to use on any chart—or you can choose from one of the preset themes to take advantage of the Vizzlo team’s designer-grade graphics and color theory.

-Exploding slices (a slice slightly removed from the rest of the pie) helps to emphasise a certain section—so that you can make sure your accomplishments, or any other crucial information, gets noticed first.
+Exploding slices (a slice slightly removed from the rest of the pie) helps to emphasize a certain section—so that you can make sure your accomplishments, or any other crucial information, gets noticed first.

 If you’re using Vizzlo, all formatting and customization is intuitive—it’s as easy as clicking on anything to edit it.